tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * Be mindful that because each activity is a pre-requisite for the next, today's class may call for greater patience from both instructor and students.
 Do not rush through activities, and take the time to explain the core concepts and techniques in detail if necessary.

-* While it is likely that some students may not fully grasp all of today's material by the end of class, the payoff will be in day 3, when your students will have a chance to create predictive models from start to end.
+* While it is likely that some students may not fully grasp all of today's material by the end of class, the payoff will be on day 3, when your students will have a chance to create predictive models from start to end.

 ### Sample Class Video (Highly Recommended)